 If you are interested in Saigon History: Cà phê Đỗ-Phủ, cơm tấm Đại-Hàn

-Our family enjoyed this cafe – both for the food and the history of Saigon
+Our family enjoyed this cafe, both for the food and the history of Saigon

-This cafe was built as a spy post (masquerading as a cafe) for spies gathering intelligence and passing it along to help achieve an independent Vietnam.
+This cafe was built as a spy post (masquerading as a cafe) for spies who were gathering intelligence and passing it along to help achieve an independent Vietnam.
 Waiters would collect information they overheard during conversations and leave notes around the restaurant for merchants and truck drivers to deliver to other areas of the country.
-Waiters often studied foreign languages to understand the conversations they overheard without ever letting on that they were doing so.
+They often studied foreign languages to understand the conversations they overheard without ever letting on that they were doing so.

 This restaurant has an escape hatch in a closet from the top floor to the back alley in case someone needed to get out in a pinch, and a floorboard upstairs that conceals hidden storage in the wall below.
 We saw canisters in the hidden storage that are still original from the war, used to store documents and currency, and learned that the kitchen was used as the primary “mailbox” and would conceal messages in takeout packages being delivered around town.

 The cafe is still in operation and has been kept unchanged as much as possible since the war.
-They offer a great breakfast (we all had pork chops, eggs, and rice – just order the special for 70k VND (About $3 USD) and really strong Vietnamese coffee.
+They offer a great breakfast (we all had pork chops, eggs, and rice … and they added a delicious cabbage soup as a bonus dish to try – just order ‘The Special’ and you’ll pay 70k VND (about $3 USD).
+Don’t forget to try their really strong Vietnamese coffee.
 Our boys said they felt like they were stepping back in time.

 Wander Around Notre Dame Cathedral